 The key to a good portrait is communication with my customers.
-When you commission a portrait we’ll have a chat to find out exactly how you want it to appear, and I’ll help you to choose a photo for me to work from.
+When you commission a portrait we’ll have a chat to find out exactly what you are looking for with your portrait, and I’ll help you to choose a photo for me to work from.
 Don’t worry if you aren’t really sure at this point – I have years of experience in advising customers on what will make a good portrait.

 On this website I’ve put together a complete guide to commissioning a portrait.
 You’ll find advice on how to take suitable pictures for me to work from, and information on how the process works from start to finish.
 Click the link below to read more, and browse through frequently asked questions, and of course you can also get in touch with any queries.

 EQUESTRIAN & PETS